-Diaz-Leon's Contextualism
+Diaz-Leon's Contextualism X is a woman is true in a context C iff X is human and relevantly similar (according to the standards at work in C) to most of those possessing all of the biological markers of female sex, where the standards at work are determined by the overall balance of normative considerations."
+(Diaz-Leon 2016: 251)

-X is a woman is true in a context C iff X is human and relevantly similar (according to the standards at work in C) to most of those possessing all of the biological markers of female sex, where the standards at work are determined by the overall balance of normative considerations."
-(Diaz-Leon 2016: 251) 11 of distress.
+This view looks like it has the resources to make the right predictions.
+There seem to be non-biological features in some of the cases that matter, morally speaking.
+For example, it is plausible to think that denying an individual's self-identification causes some degree of distress.
 Such denials might be thought to exhibit disrespect or risk inculcating feelings of alienation, perhaps not unlike the way in which it might be disrespectful or alienating to insist to a theist that they aren't really a believer.
-12 If so, then the balance of normative considerations might determine that a non-biological, gender-involving standard is "at work" in Case 3, not a biological, sex-involving standard.
+If so, then the balance of normative considerations might determine that a non-biological, gender-involving standard is "at work" in Case 3, not a biological, sex-involving standard.
 Plausibly, too, Ash is relevantly similar in their self-identification to most of those possessing all of the biological markers of female sex.
 Thus, Diaz-Leon's view predicts that Ash is using 'woman' as a gender term in Case 3.